-“Who can understand his errors?
-Cleanse me from secret faults.
-Keep back Your servant also from presumptuous sins; let them not have dominion over me.”
+“Who can understand his errors? cleanse thou me from secret faults.
+Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.”
 Psalm 19:12-13

 So many times, we do not even see or understand that we have sinned.
 We don’t recognize our faults and don’t realize that we are unclean before our holy God and deserving of nothing but His eternal wrath and punishment.